 - Repeat the motion for 3-5 sets of 10-15 reps.

 EZ bar spider curl pros and cons

 Spider EZ bar curls are a bit of a mixed bag.
-On the one hand, they provide excellent upper arm stimulation, but on the other side of the coin, doing spider curls with an EZ bar can be surprisingly uncomfortable.
+On the one hand, they provide excellent upper arm stimulation for getting pumped biceps, but on the other side of the coin, doing spider curls with an EZ bar can be surprisingly uncomfortable.
 You'll see what I mean in just a minute.

 Pro: Easy on your wrists

 EZ bar spider curls are easier on your wrists than straight bar spider curls because they don't force you to fully supinate your forearms.
 Instead, the EZ bar places your wrists and forearms in a semi-supinated position, which takes the strain off both of these areas.

 The downside, depending on your point of view, is that, due to this partially-supinated grip, EZ bar curls take some of the tension off your biceps and place it onto your brachialis and brachioradialis instead.